 The client scripting library enables communication with the MAPS™ CLI Server using TCP/IP socket from a client environment.
 The MAPS™ CLI server interfaces with the PacketExpert™ hardware through the USB.
 The MAPS™ CLI Server developed specifically for PacketExpert™ runs (*.gls) scripts that can control the PacketExpert™ hardware.
-The advantage of such communication enables user to control PacketExpert™ by sending commands and receiving responses in a scripting language such as TCL, Python, C# that is already familiar with many users.
+The advantage of such communication enables user to control PacketExpert™ by sending commands and receiving responses in a scripting language such as Python, C# that is already familiar with many users.

 - Scripts for MAC, VLAN, MPLS, IP and UDP layers testing